netdata/netdata/README.md

 The script `netdata-installer.sh` will build netdata and install it to your system.

 Once the installer completes, the file `/etc/netdata/netdata.conf` will be created.
 You can edit this file to set options.
 To apply the changes you made, you have to restart netdata.

-- You can start netdata by executing it with `netdata` (the installer will also start it).
+- You can start netdata by executing it with `/usr/sbin/netdata` (the installer will also start it).

 - You can stop netdata by killing it with `killall netdata`.
     You can stop and start netdata at any point.
 Netdata saves on exit its round robbin